ju1ius/uxdgmenu/README.md

 * python-gtk2:    enables uxdgmenu to use your current GTK icon theme and GUI dialogs
 * python-gmenu:   makes menu generation 10 times faster...
-* python-gobject: enables the recently used files menu to display item icons according to their mime type.

 Clone the git repository if you haven't already